divinepwner/divinepwner.github.io/_posts/2021-02-16-firmware-extraction-rce.markdown

 ?>
 ```

-There is no implemented authentication to exportUser.php file, we have successfully achieve "unauthenticated" code execution.
+There is no implemented authentication to exportUser.php file, we have successfully achieved "unauthenticated" code execution.

-With crafted request like below:
+With a crafted request like below:

 `hxxp://theSuspect:8181/include/exportUser.php?type=3&cla=application&fun=exec&opt=whoami&echo "erkan" > test.txt`

-After executing this request, we have a file named "test.txt" in "/include" directory of device including output of the "whoami" command and "erkan" string.
+After executing this request, we have a file named "test.txt" in the "/include" directory of the device including the output of the "whoami" command and "erkan" string.

 ### Exploitation Example: